Myanmar Airways International: Early years

-Expansion and modernization
+Expansion and modernisation

 Myanmar Airways International (MAI) was founded in 1993 as an international airline operating in Myanmar.
 Since its inception, MAI has had the privilege of working with various stakeholders to make air travel accessible and promote the overall socio-economic growth of the country.
 MAI, along with its sister carrier Mingalar (formerly known as Air KBZ), embarked on a new era of business realignment and strategic expansion following the takeover of both carriers by 24 Hour Group of Companies in 2019, led by Chairman U Aung Aung Zaw.

 In 2019, MAI planned to double its fleet, resuming growth after several stagnant years focusing on enhancing its international reach, particularly in China and South Korea.

 On March 8, 2024, Myanmar Airways International (MAI) held a ceremony at the Lotte Hotel in Yangon to unveil its 2024 strategic plans and rebrand its partner airline, Air KBZ, to Mingalar Aviation Services.
 MAI announced an expansion to 21 international flights, adding routes to Chiang Mai, Vientiane, Dhaka, and Doha.
 Additionally, MAI introduced a co-branded Tourism SIM with ATOM, offering affordable and high-quality phone services and data for passengers.

-MAI operates from its hubs in Yangon and Mandalay, serving 35 destinations across Myanmar, Thailand, Singapore, Malaysia, China, India, United Arab Emirates, Cambodia, Vietnam, South Korea, Russia, Laos, and Qatar with a fleet of four A319s, four A320s, three E190s, and four ATRs, in collaboration with its sister carrier, Mingalar.
+MAI operates from its hubs in Yangon and Mandalay, serving 35 destinations across Myanmar, Thailand, Singapore, Malaysia, China, India, United Arab Emirates, Cambodia, Vietnam, South Korea, Russia, Laos, and Qatar with a fleet of eight A319s, two A320s, two E190s, and one ATRs, in collaboration with its sister carrier, Mingalar.

-MAI's international partners include Air France Industries, Korean Air, Malaysia Airlines, Garuda Indonesia, and Sri Lankan Airlines.
+MAI's international partners include Air France Industries, Korean Air, Malaysia Airlines, Garuda Indonesia, and SriLankan Airlines.
 MAI is a member of the IATA Clearing House (ICH), IATA, and a partner of the MITA system.
 It is the first airline in Myanmar to receive the IATA Operational Safety Audit Program (IOSA) Operator title.
 MAI was named the "Most Admired ASEAN Enterprise" in Myanmar at the 2014 ASEAN Business Awards, hosted by the ASEAN Business Advisory Council (ASEAN-BAC).
-During the pandemic, MAI was recognized by significant governmental and industry organizations, including the Korean Ministry of Foreign Affairs Overseas Citizens Protection Division for continuous operations between both nations, and was named the 2022 Airline of the Year at the 6th Incheon Airport Awards by Seoul-Incheon International Airport, one of Skytrax's top 10 airports.
+During the pandemic, MAI was recognised by significant governmental and industry organisations, including the Korean Ministry of Foreign Affairs Overseas Citizens Protection Division for continuous operations between both nations, and was named the 2022 Airline of the Year at the 6th Incheon Airport Awards by Seoul-Incheon International Airport, one of Skytrax's top 10 airports.